MEET OUR TRAINERS

 Heather’s passion for dog training started with fostering dogs for rescue.
 Over the last 10 years, she has had the pleasure of welcoming nearly 100 foster dogs through her home, and has been involved in running two rescue organizations.

 She has a passion for helping owners develop successful relationships with their canine friends, through motivational training, mutual respect and understanding.
-Heather is a member of the Association of Professional Dog Trainers, and has completed the Professional Dog Trainer Program at Best Friends Dog Training School.
+Heather is a CPDT-KA certified dog trainer.
+She is a member of the Association of Professional Dog Trainers, and has completed the Professional Dog Trainer Program at Best Friends Dog Training School.

 Heather also owns and operates a hobby farm just south of Ottawa, with a small menagerie of animals, including chickens (who are clicker trained, of course!), and her two rescue dogs, Coby (an English Pointer) who is a certified trick dog, and Finn (a Great Pyrenees).
 When not working with animals, Heather is a program manager for a local charitable organization.